-Choose pictures, graphics, or visualizations to get your point across visually.
+Choose pictures, graphics, or other visualizations to get your point across.

-Once you are finished designing it, put it up and look at it from a distance (5 m away or across the room).
+Once you are finished designing it, put it up and look at it from a distance (five meters away or across the room).

 You may want to run a comprehension test of some kind (to confirm your message is clear).

 For a B2C idea, the primary metric that will often be useful is customer acquisition cost (CAC).

 CAC = Total cost of flyer production/number of conversions (inquiries).